Content sponsored by The Grateful Den

 Since opening its doors three years ago, The Grateful Den in Glens Falls, NY, has grown into a neighborhood restaurant where customers feel like part of a family.
 From their eclectic twist on traditional pub fare to the rotating selection of craft beers, this locally-owned establishment offers a memorable dining experience for families, friends, and of course, Deadheads.

-To make The Grateful Den even more welcoming and accessible for the future, owner Jeremy Carner will temporarily close the restaurant in July and August 2019 as it undergoes several upgrades.
+To make The Grateful Den even more welcoming and accessible, owner Jeremy Carner temporarily closed the restaurant as it underwent several upgrades, reopening on New Year’s Eve 2019.

 Meet Jeremy Carner: The Man Behind the Restaurant

 On New Year’s Eve in 2015, Carner and members of the Glens Falls community celebrated both the start of a new year and the grand opening of The Grateful Den.
 Carner dreamed of operating his own restaurant in the city, and The Grateful Den is that project finally coming to fruition.

 A Corinth native, Carner moved to Glens Falls in 1993 to play high school ice hockey, and then graduated in 1996.
 “I’m fortunate that life got me to Glens Falls,” he told us.

 In 1994, he began working at Double H Ranch in Lake Luzerne, a non-profit organization that provides specialized programs and support for children and their families dealing with life-threatening illnesses.
 His time there helped motivate him to start his own business around 2008 called Carner’s Custom Catering, which now handles food services at Double H.

 Years later, after gaining experience operating The Longhorn Restaurant & Pub in Lake Luzerne, he moved forward with his original plan and opened The Grateful Den in Glens Falls.
 The name of the restaurant was inspired by a former local eatery called The Den, and his own love for The Grateful Dead.